-Our program presents a unique opportunity to learn how to properly excavate and document the victims of war through the application of forensic methods and techniques.
+Our program presents a unique opportunity to learn how to properly document and study the victims of war & atrocities through the application of forensic methods and techniques.
 We will use interdisciplinary approach to identify individuals, diagnose traumatic pathologies resulting in death because of a war and violence.
-Participants will learn about processes and circumstances of mass burials and conservation (taphonomy) of the human body, methods of registration and exhumation, the interpretation of the circumstances of death, as well as excavation methods, documentation and analysis of associated artifacts.
+Participants will learn about processes and circumstances of mass burials and conservation (taphonomy) of the human body, methods of registration and exhumation, the interpretation of the circumstances of death, as well as documentation and analysis of associated artifacts.